rreede/rreede/README.md

 <h2>Hi there 👋</h2>

-My specialties are <strong>HTML, CSS, and JavaScript (React JS), I also have experience with PHP </strong>
+My specialties are <strong>HTML, CSS, and JavaScript (React JS, NodeJS, Express), I also have experience with PHP/MySQL </strong>

 🌱 I’m currently focusing on improving my JavaScript and React JS skills.